dhenniga/react-todo/README.md

 # React TODO App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+### `yarn install`

+AFter cloning this repo, you'll need to install the node-modules directory as this project uses a few external libraries.
+This only needs to be done once.

 In the project directory, you can run: